Joe-W-Davies/Thesis/README.md

 Current status of my PhD thesis.
-Many thanks to Jack for the template.
+Thanks a lot to Jack for the template.